top of page

 By default, the members are displayed in a parent / child 'tree view' such that child members only appear within their parent.
 However, this is not how the VBE displays members of Modules or Enumerations … the VBE shows them in a 'flat hierarchy' as though they were also 'top level' members.
 If you prefer the VBE 'flat hierarchy' then you can enable this in the 'Code' tab of VBE_Extras Settings.

-Hidden members of the Type Library are shown if you have the 'show hidden members' setting switched on (in the Object Browser, right click on any Member and select 'Show Hidden Members', or use the VBE_Extras function of the same name in the main menu).
+Hidden members of the Type Library are shown if you have the 'show hidden members' setting switched on (in the Object Browser, right click on any Member and select 'Show Hidden Members', or use the VBE_Extras command of the same name in the main menu).
 You can see this in the above image: the GetHashVal Property of the Dictionary Class is a hidden member (when shown, hidden members are shown in grey text).

 bottom of page